 Ellis Pecan Company building (1924).

-In 1924 Fort Worth’s Ku Klux Klan Klavern 101, one of the largest KKK lodges in the state, built a lodge hall on this site on North Main.
+In 1924 Fort Worth’s Ku Klux Klan Klavern 101, one of the largest KKK lodges in the state, built a lodge hall on North Main.
 The auditorium seated four thousand.
 On October 18 escape artist Harry Houdini took the stage to ask the question “Can the dead speak to the living?”
 Three weeks later, on November 6, the hall was destroyed by a fire of suspicious origin.
 The hall was quickly rebuilt, but in 1931, as Klan membership dwindled, the KKK sold the building to the Leonard brothers to use as a warehouse.
 Later the building housed a boxing arena.
 In 1946 it was bought by the Ellis Pecan Company.
 These clips are from the Dallas Morning News and Lewiston, Maine, Daily Sun of November 7, 1924.

 On March 7, 1909 the Star-Telegram announced S. T. Percy’s plan to build at 1424 North Main.